ericdodds/the-little-freelancer/README.md

 # The Little Freelancer
-## A guide to doing work that's good and good for you
+## A guide to doing work that's good & good for you

 This project is a labor of love from [The Iron Yard](http://theironyard.com).
 It's open source, and we encourage you to make improvements via pull requests or issues.
 We hope it makes freelancers and their clients happy.